 - The cost of getting your transcripts from the school you’re at and any previously attended.
 The cost for this varies and can be anywhere from free to around $15.

-Additionally, you could run into additional costs within your program.
-It’s important to realize that institution credits are not the same as program credits, and they may expire or not transfer into your exact degree program.
 For instance, if the school accepts your general education English class, but the program you’re enrolling in requires it to be a specific English class, you’ll still need to take those program requirements to qualify.

 Can Transferring Colleges Save Me Money?